I7-Examples/Zork/docs/source.txt

   end if.
 Every turn:
 now every thing which is flaming is lit;
+if something inflammable is non-flaming, now the noun is unlit;
 if the matchbook is non-flaming, now the matchbook is unlit;
 if the pair of candles is non-flaming, now the pair of candles is unlit;
 if match tick is greater than 0, decrease match tick by 1;
 if match tick is 0 begin;
   say "The match has gone out.";
   change match tick to -1;
-end if;
+end if.
-now the matchbook is not flaming.

 The new burning rule is listed instead of the block burning rule in the check burning rulebook.